railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

    It is easy to make mistakes in configuring the journals, too, and the consequences are also not immediately obvious.
-You will mostly discover mistakes when creating an invoice (which happens at different points in the process depending on your configuration).
+You will mostly discover mistakes when creating an invoice (which happens at different points in the process, depending on your configuration).
    In this example, validating a Purchase Order creates a draft invoice (see later, again for example, :ref:`sect-PO`), where a journal is required.

-   As with accounts and properties, if you configure them correctly at this stage then the fields will be completed automatically and you will never know a thing.
+   As with accounts and properties, if you configure them correctly at this stage, then the fields will be completed automatically and you will never know a thing.
-   If you do not configure all this correctly then there will be errors with the order form or corresponding draft invoice until you have corrected the problem or until you manually set the journal.
+   If you do not configure all this correctly, then there will be errors with the order form or corresponding draft invoice, until you have corrected the problem or until you manually set the journal.

 .. _sect-ConfiCo: